 A fund is an accountability unit used to maintain control over resources segregated for specific activities or objectives.
 The District uses funds to ensure and demonstrate compliance with finance-related laws and regulations.
 Within the basic financial statements, fund financial statements focus on the District's most significant funds rather than the District as a whole.
-Major funds are separately reported while all others are combined into a single, aggregated presentation.
+The District only reports one fund in the fund financial statements.